Weakly Supervised Disentangled Generative Causal Representation Learning: Causal disentanglement learning

+In causal structure learning, the graph is required to be acyclic.
+Traditional causal discovery methods such as PC~\citep{spirtes2000causation} or GES~\citep{chickering2002optimal} deal with the combinatorial problem over the discrete space of DAGs.
+Recently, \citet{zheng2018dags} proposed an equality constraint whose satisfaction ensures acyclicity and solved the problem with the augmented Lagrangian method, which however leads to optimization difficulties~\citep{ng2020role}.
+In addition, identifiability of the causal structure from purely observational data is known as an important issue in causal discovery.
+Despite a number of results on structure identifiability under various parametric or semi-parametric assumptions~\citep{zhang2012pnl,peters2014equal}, in a general nonparametric setting, however, it cannot be guaranteed. \citet{yu2019dag} did not discuss the identifiability of the SCM (\ref{eq:sem}) under general cases.

-In causal structure learning, the graph is required to be acyclic. \citet{zheng2018dags} propose an equality constraint whose satisfaction ensures acyclicity and solve the problem with augmented Lagrangian method, which however leads to optimization difficulties \citep{ng2020role}.
-In this paper, to avoid dealing with the non-convex constraint but focus on disentangling, we assume to have some prior knowledge of the binary causal structure.
-Specifically, we assume the super-graph of the true graph is given, the best case of which is the true graph while the worst is that only the causal order is available.
-Then we learn the weights of the non-zero elements of the prior adjacency matrix that indicate the direction and scale of causal effects, jointly with other parameters using the formulation and algorithm described in later sections.
-To incorporate structure learning methods and jointly learn the structure from scratch with guarantee of identifiability could be explored in future work.
+In many problems of disentanglement, we have some prior information on the causal structure of the factors of interests based on common knowledge or expertise.
+In particular, we may know a causal ordering of the factors.
+In addition to the ordering, for some factors, we may know that one particular factor cannot be a direct cause of another one, which helps us remove some redundant edges in advance.
+Therefore, in this paper with the focus on disentanglement, we utilize such prior information on the graph structure in disentanglement learning and leave incorporating causal discovery from scratch to future work.
+Formally, we assume the super-graph of the true binary graph $\mathbf{I}_{A_0}$ is given, the best case of which is the true graph while the worst is that only the causal ordering is available.
+Then we learn the weights of the non-zero elements of the prior adjacency matrix that indicate the sign and scale of causal effects, jointly with other parameters of the generative model using the formulation and algorithm described in Sections~\ref{sec:identif} and \ref{sec:alg}.

+As discussed in Section~\ref{sec:identif}, such prior knowledge makes the structure identifiability easy to hold.
+Moreover, the given super-graph ensures the acyclicity of the adjacency matrix, allowing us to get rid of the additional acyclicity constraint.
+In Section \ref{sec:exp_learnA}, we investigate how our method performs in learning the graph structure and weighted adjacency given various amounts of prior graph information.
+Note that even when a super-graph is available, to our best knowledge, no previous disentanglement method except GraphVAE~\citep{he2018graphvae} can utilize them to disentangle causal factors with guarantee, but we propose one such method and show its effectiveness.
+In fact, \citet{he2018graphvae} also assumed an ordering over the latent nodes by specifying that the parents of node $z_i,i=1,\dots,k-1$ come from the set $\{z_{i+1},\dots,z_k\}$.
+Later experiments suggest that GraphVAE shows inferior performance compared with ours.